 And it dawned on me… Jesus was childless, too.
 Although Jesus was childless by circumstance because He never got married, He still understands our childless journey.
 During his 33 years on this Earth, Jesus never had a child—biological or adopted—of his own, so he knows how it feels to not have kids.
 And yet, He surrounded himself with children, telling others to allow the littles near him.
 Jesus loved kids with his whole heart and had a gentle, nurturing spirit.
 He is the perfect example of a childless person.

 Christmas, a holiday to celebrate the birth of a childless man.

 This thought made me smile, and a peace came over me.
 Christmas, often considered a holiday for kids or a season of family, is actually a holiday to celebrate the birth of a childless man.
-And this man who came into the world quietly and humbly, gives us the ideal example of what it means to be childless but not childfree, loving and kind, embracing life as it is, and living for the glory of God.
+And this man who came into the world quietly and humbly, gives us the ideal example of what it means to be childless, loving and kind, embracing life as it is, and living for the glory of God.

 So, as we celebrate this December 25, let us consider the true meaning of this day.
 Let us rejoice in the birth of our Lord and Savior.
 Let us be like Him, remembering that Jesus was childless, too.